Melokeo/AmbiguousMonkey/README.md

 # Ambiguous Monkey

-A fully rewritten deeplabcut+anipose data managing and processing package for better efficiency and data clarity.
+A package that focuses on high-efficiency markerless 3D reconstruction analysis on large datasets.

-Mel
+Mel Xu

 2025.6